2024 Pittsburgh Steelers season: Week 17: vs. Kansas City Chiefs

-After another tough loss on the road, the Steelers returned home for game against the Chiefs on Christmas Day.
+After another tough loss on the road, the Steelers returned home for game against the Chiefs on Christmas Day, in a game exclusive to KCTV in Kansas City and KDKA in Pittsburgh (and a different out-of-market carrier than normal).
 The Chiefs would jump out to a 13–0 lead after the first quarter.
 Not before the Steelers would score the second quarter's only points, by way of Russell Wilson's 1-yard rushing touchdown to make it 13–7 at halftime.
 In the third quarter, Harrison Butker gave the Chiefs a 16–7 lead, by way of him kicking a 32-yard field goal.
 Despite that Chris Boswell kicked a 36-yard field goal later on in the quarter to shorten the deficit 16–10 later on in the quarter, the whole fourth quarter would be all Chiefs as they scored the remaining 13 points to win the game 29–10.

 With their third straight loss, the Steelers fell to 10–6 and second place in the AFC North after the Ravens' win over the Texans, later on in the day.
+The Steelers also failed to secure the No. 1 seed in the AFC, as the Chiefs' win automatically secured it for Kansas City.